 The Company has expanded through the years by acquiring new operations.
 In June 2019 the Company acquired the majority of the shares of Euroports Holdings Sarl.
-We have investigated the valuation, purchase price allocation and deferred tax implications of the acquisition by following the requirements of IFRS 3 business combinations.
+In 2020 there was a remeasurement on the valuation, purchase price allocation and deferred tax implications following the requirements of IFRS 3.94 and the measurement period of business combinations.